leonh/django-crud-sundae/README.md

 ## Features

-Love Django's built-in Admin but wish it was easier to customize for your specific application?
-Try a spoonfull of Sundae.
+If you appreciate Django's built-in Admin for its CRUD views but need more flexibility to shape it into your application, Sundae might be just what you're looking for..

 - Customisable CRUD views
 - Plugin Sysytem